Gates open at 11am Friday 15th March

 - We will release the full line up with set times in due course.

 - No, the line up is completed already

 Are there Buses to Bazique?

 - Yes and they are super cheap, R140 return, leaving from Cape Town on Friday and returning Sunday.
 For more info see here.

 Is there free drinking water?

 - Yes , plenty – please bring your bottles to fill up at our watering holes.
 There will be only be large 1.5L water bottles for sale at Bazique, to try to cut down the amount of plastic we use.

 What time do we have to leave?

-- The music finishes at sunset on Sunday, but you can stay over Sunday evening if you wish, but you will have to leave the campsite by 11am Monday morning.
+- The music finishes at sunset on Sunday, but you can stay over Sunday evening if you wish, but you will have to leave the campsite by 9pm on Sunday evening

 For directions to the site and map see here